chaudharydeepak/urlshortnerserverless/README.md

 ### Sample application to deploy Spring native image to AWS Lambda.
 Application does more than <i>hello world</i>.

 ##### Requirements:
 - make sure to create native image on Amazon Linux 2 machine.
-You can create am instance on AWS or simply use the docker image for this.
+You can create an instance on AWS or simply use the docker image for building compliant native image.
 ```
 docker pull chaudharydeepak08/awslinuxcloud
 ```